kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 {
   "controller": "security",
   "action": "createUser",
-  "_id": "<userId>",                        // Optional.
+  "_id": "<kuid>",                          // Optional.
 If not provided, will be generated automatically.
   "body": {
     "content": {
       "profileIds": ["<profileId>"],        // Mandatory.
 The profile ids for the user